 Mollie Tibbetts murder suspect ID'd as Cristhian Rivera, 24, living in US illegally

-An illegal immigrant stands accused of killing college student Mollie Tibbetts and dumping her body in an Iowa cornfield — after he accosted her during a July 18 jog and she threatened to call police.
+An illegal immigrant from Mexico stands accused of killing college student Mollie Tibbetts and dumping her body in an Iowa cornfield — after he accosted her during a July 18 jog and she threatened to call police.

-Cristhian Bathena Rivera, 24, of Mexico, was charged with first-degree murder Tuesday in Tibbetts' death, officials confirmed.
+Cristhian Bathena Rivera, 24, was charged with first-degree murder Tuesday in Tibbetts' death, officials confirmed.

 Authorities said Rivera, who lived in the rural Poweshiek County area, is being held on a federal immigration detainer.
 He's believed to have been in the area for four to seven years.